pbfrandsen/SPIN_workshop/genome_assembly.md

 hifiasm -o [Prefix of output file] -t 32  [input reads]
 ```

- The "-t" stands for the number of CPUs or processor cores we’ll be using for the assembly, which is 32 (this was previously specified in the job script, too).
+ The "-t" stands for the number of CPUs or processor cores we’ll be using for the genome assembly, which is 32 (this was previously specified in the job script, too).

  Your job script should look something like this: